 Dampness, rot and infestation

 Repair category 1

 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+There is evidence of condensation in various locations.
+This may be alleviated by a proper balance of heating and ventilation.
+This should be monitored.
+Further advice can be obtained from a specialist contractor.

 Chimney stacks

 Repair category 2

-Notes There is vegetation growth to chimney stacks.
-Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
+Notes No significant defects evident, however, chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.

 Roofing including roof space

 Repair category 2

-Notes There are broken and loose slates together with staining to roof timbers.
-Felt roof coverings have a limited life expectancy and can fail without warning A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
+Notes There are a number of chipped and uneven slates, and the roof surface appears original.
+A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
 Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.
 Regular maintenance is anticipated until replacement.
-There is evidence of wood boring insect infestation within the roof space.
-This can be treated by a timber/specialist contractor.
+The flat felt roof covering has a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration or